 Remember that eggs are only as good as the chicken they come from.
 Try to feed your dog eggs that are from free-range farm hens fed an organic diet.
 If you can get them from a trusted source, that is ideal.
 Just like us, chickens are as healthy as what they eat, and healthier chickens lay healthier, more nutritious eggs.

-How Do Eggs Help Dogs?
+How Can Eggs Help Dogs?

-- Fatty Acids
+- Fatty acids

 - Vitamin A